uc-cdis/gen3-helm/README.md

 For local development you must be connected to a kubernetes cluster.
 As referenced above in the section `Kubernetes cluster` we recommend using [Rancher Desktop](https://rancherdesktop.io/) as Kubernetes on your local machine, especially on M1 Mac's.
 You also get ingress and other benefits out of the box.

+For MacOS users, [Minikube](https://minikube.sigs.k8s.io/docs/start/) equipped with the ingress addon serves as a viable alternative to Rancher Desktop.
+On Linux, we've observed that using [Kind](https://kind.sigs.k8s.io/) with an NGINX ingress installed often provides a more seamless experience compared to both Rancher Desktop and Minikube.
+Essentially, Helm requires access to a Kubernetes cluster with ingress capabilities, facilitating the loading of the portal in your browser for an optimal development workflow.

 > **Warning**
 > If you are using Rancher Desktop you need to increase the vm.max_map_count as outlined [here](https://docs.rancherdesktop.io/how-to-guides/increasing-open-file-limit/)
+> If you are using Minikube you will need to enabled the ingress addon as outlined [here](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)

 1. Clone the repository
 2. Navigate to the `gen3-helm/helm/gen3` directory and run `helm dependency update`